 URMC Smoking Cessation Expert Offers Tips for Smokers Trying to Quit

-With a New Year approaching and healthy lifestyle choices topping the list of personal resolutions, millions of smokers across New York State and more throughout the U.S. will attempt to quit smoking.
-Making an effort to stop smoking is an appropriate one given World Health Organization estimates that smoking contributes to five million deaths each year.
+With the start of a New Year, millions of smokers across New York State and more throughout the U.S. will attempt to quit smoking.
+Quitting smoking is a popular resolution, and an appropriate one given World Health Organization estimates that smoking contributes to five million deaths each year.
+For smokers who are considering quitting as part of a new year’s resolution, pre-planning is an important step for a successful outcome.

-“Quitting smoking is the best decision anyone can make to improve their overall health,” said Scott McIntosh, Ph.D., director of the Greater Rochester Area Tobacco Cessation Center and associate director of the Smoking Research Program at the Department of Public Health Sciencesat the University of Rochester Medical Center (URMC).
+“Quitting smoking is the best decision anyone can make to improve their overall health,” said Scott McIntosh, Ph.D., director of the Greater Rochester Area Tobacco Cessation Center and associate director of the Smoking Research Program at the Department of Community and Preventive Medicine at the University of Rochester Medical Center (URMC).
 But McIntosh stresses that having a plan in place is essential to being successful to one’s smoking cessation efforts.

-“Research shows that if a person makes a plan, builds a support system of family, friends and professionals, that they have a greater chance of successfully quitting smoking and beating nicotine addiction,” said McIntosh, who also serves as an Associate Professor in the Department of Public Health Sciences and URMC’s James P. Wilmot Cancer Center.
+“Research shows that if a person makes a plan, builds a support system of family, friends and professionals, that they have a greater chance of successfully quitting smoking and beating nicotine addiction,” said McIntosh, who also serves as an Associate Professor in the Department of Community & Preventive Medicine and URMC’s James P. Wilmot Cancer Center.

 McIntosh offers 12 simple tips for quitting: